Indian Airlines Flight 421

 On 24 August 1984, seven members of the banned All India Sikh Students Federation hijacked an Indian Airlines jetliner Indian Airlines Flight 421 (IATA No.: IC421), a Boeing 737-2A8, on a domestic flight from the Delhi-Palam Airport to Srinagar Airport with 74 people on board and demanded to be flown to the United States.
 The plane travelled to Lahore, then to Karachi and finally to Dubai, where the defence minister of the United Arab Emirates Mohammed bin Rashid Al Maktoum negotiated the release of the passengers and the surrender of all hijackers to UAE authorities.

 It was related to the secessionist insurgency in the Indian state of Punjab.
 The Khalistan movement was a separatist movement in Indian Punjab and UK where a small portion of the Sikh community openly asked for a separate country for Sikhs (Khalistan).
 The hijackers were subsequently extradited by UAE to India.
 UAE authorities also handed over the pistol recovered from the hijackers.

 Indian civil servant K. Subrahmanyam was on board the hijacked flight.
 The arrested hijackers later claimed in court that it was Subrahmanyam who "planned the entire hijacking to examine nuclear installations in Pakistan."

 IC 421 hijacking was mentioned in the book IA's Terror Trail, written by Anil Sharma.
 Indian Airlines, India's sole domestic airline up to 1993, was hijacked 16 times, from 1971 to 1999.

 This hijacking was an important part of the 2021 Indian film Bell Bottom.

+Aircaft

+The aircraft, VT-EFK, was delivered to Indian Airlines in 1977.
+In 1996, the aircraft was transferred to PAHC, before the last delivered to Aerolineas Argentinas in 1997.
+The aircraft was used two Pratt & Whitney JT8D-17A, and was used as a setting for director Yash Chopra's film Silsila (1981).